CDRT/mk_docs/docs/guides/lcv/upgrading.md

 1. Deploy downlevel Enterprise Package version
 2. Allow OTA updates to automatically bring to current version
-3. This is safe and automatic—no manual intervention needed
+3. This is safe and automatic - no manual intervention needed

 ### Update Failures & Recovery